 I do wear makeup 3-5 times a week.
 I have not found specific things work best for all people.
 I would just recommend choosing the non-SLS and paraben products.

 The only thing I will recommend is a concealer.
 It’s awesome when you have a breakout.
+I love Tarte makeup as rule, and it’s available at Sephora.

 I LOVE this stuff.
 If nothing else, this is a must-have.
 It builds easily, and it even lasts pretty well on the bridge of my nose which gets very red.
 I put it on before my foundation on the red spots, let it dry, apply foundation, and pat with powder after the foundation is dry.
 (If you do it before it is dry, it will look cakey).